The Second Chance Club

 “Dude, I literally just told you I was on my way to jerk off and you bring up my dead mother?
 You’ve got problems, Joey.
-I thought I had problems, what with jerking off twice in an hour and all, but YOU…You’re fucked, man.
+I thought I had problems, what with jerking off twice in an hour and all, but you…You’re fucked, man.
 Anyway, come by later after you drop off your pops and we’ll get high.”

 Then he hung up.

+I stood there for a moment, biting my lip.
+Finally I said, “Fuck it.”
+I began walking across the hall into the lounge.
 As I entered, she saw me.
 I knew it was her because she recognized me, she knew who I was.
 As soon as she saw me coming, her eyes darted in all directions, looking for a way to escape.
 But there was none.

 She cracked a very awkward smile, “Hello, Joey.”
 She said, still avoiding eye contact whenever possible.

-With my head in swirls, I said the only thing that came out of my mouth. “…What…the…FUCK?!”
+With my head in swirls, I said the only thing that came out of my mouth. “…What…the…fuck?!”